-On January 30, 2024, the former President, Media filed an action against the Company and Manoj Bhargava, the former interim CEO and a principal stockholder, alleging claims for breach of contract, failure to pay wages and defamation, among other things, in the United States District Court of the Southern District of New York, seeking damages in an unspecified amount.
-The Company has executed a confidential term sheet with the former President, Media and the parties are in the process of finalizing the applicable documentation which will resolve the matter to the satisfaction of the parties to the litigation.
+On January 30, 2024, the former President of Media filed an action against the Company and Manoj Bhargava, the former interim CEO and a principal stockholder, alleging claims for breach of contract, failure to pay wages and defamation, among other things, in the United States District Court of the Southern District of New York, seeking damages in an unspecified amount.
+The Company believes that it has strong defenses to these claims and intends to vigorously defend itself and the allegations made in this lawsuit.